Choosing a 'non-toxic' Cutting Board

 - they dont require antibacteria finishes nor adhesives.

-- however: the down side is that they will make your knifes blade's dull
+- however: the down side is that they can make your knifes blade's dull

 BEST